rabramoff/Millennial/README.md

 Abramoff, Rose Z., Bertrand Guenet, Haicheng Zhang, Katerina Georgiou, Xiaofeng Xu, Raphael A. Viscarra Rossel, Wenping Yuan, and Philippe Ciais.
 "Improved global-scale predictions of soil carbon stocks with Millennial Version 2."
 Soil Biology and Biochemistry (2021) 164: 108466.

-Please contact Rose Abramoff (abramoffrz@ornl.gov) with any questions, issues, comments, inquiries.
+Please contact Rose Abramoff (rose.abramoff@igdore.org) with any questions, issues, comments, inquiries.

 The model is organized in folders, first by programming language and then by model version.
 ### Fortran: